ecfeed/ecfeed.csharp/README.md

 - *keyStorePassword* - The password for the keystore.
 The default value is 'changeit' and this is the password used to encrypt the keystore downloaded from the 'ecfeed.com' page.
 - *generatorAddress* - The URL of the ecfeed generator service.
 By default it is 'gen.ecfeed.com'.

-Createing a TestProvider object can look like this:
+Creating a TestProvider object can look like this:
 ```C#
 TestProvider testProvider = new TestProvider("8489-0551-2472-1941-3375");
 ```